arpitrao7777/AgroTech-Crop-Selector/README.md

 # AgroTech-Crop-Selector
 **🌱 AgroTech Crop Selector**
-AgroTech Crop Selector is a Flask-based web application that predicts the most suitable crop to cultivate based on key agricultural parameters like soil nutrients (N, P, K), temperature, humidity, pH, and rainfall.
+is a Flask-based web application that predicts the most suitable crop to cultivate based on key agricultural parameters like soil nutrients (N, P, K), temperature, humidity, pH, and rainfall.
 It utilizes a machine learning model trained on agricultural datasets to assist farmers and agriculturalists in making data-driven decisions.

 **🚀 Features**
 1. Predicts the best crop based on soil and climate conditions.